 Check out our related articles on securing Microsoft Teams

-Microsoft Teams is quickly becoming more than just a chat tool.
-As explored in our new benchmark report, State of Microsoft 365: Migration, Modernization, and Security in 2021, productivity tools like Teams have become crucial to supporting new methods of virtual collaboration and distributed work.
+Microsoft Teams is much more than just a chat tool.
+Productivity tools like Teams have become crucial to supporting new methods of virtual collaboration and distributed work.
 But what exactly does that mean?
 And how can IT make sure that collaboration stays secure?

-We asked Jasper about the future of collaboration in Microsoft Teams, along with best practices you can implement before your rollout to help keep your collaborative Teams content secure.
+We asked Jasper about the future of collaboration in Microsoft Teams, along with best practices (aka Microsoft Teams governance) you can implement before your rollout to help keep your collaborative Teams content secure.

 - What is Microsoft Teams?

 - What are some of the biggest misconceptions people have about Microsoft Teams?